PORTOFINO TOURISM

 Was it the large fish in the cove or the fish-like shape of its promontory?
 That has never been clear.

-The Benedictines established a monastery in the 1400s on the site of Hotel Splendido only to abandon it in the 1500s after repeated raids by pirates.
+The Benedictines established a monastery in the 1400s on the site of Hotel Splendido, only to abandon it in the 1500s after repeated raids by pirates.
 The building remained an empty ruin until the 1800s when a titled European family restored it as a summer villa.
 In the 1850s, British aristocrats began making Portofino popular, believing that relics of St. George, England’s patron saint, rested in the parish church.

 Only 500 people live in Portofino – fishing families, shop owners, people with hotels or restaurants, and a few who work in Genoa.
-The elderly are perched on the doorsteps, many of the women doing lacework, the men staring out at the sea.
+The elderly are perched on the doorsteps, many women doing lacework, the men staring out at the sea.

 The best times to visit Portofino are during spring and autumn.
-During summer the small town can get a bit overcrowded, especially during weekends while during winter the weather might get too cold.
+During summer, the small town can get a bit overcrowded, especially during weekends while during winter the weather might get too cold.